Ameba-AIoT/ameba-iot-docs/README.md

 # Feedback

-- If you have any issues or suggestions when using the documentations, please login [RealMCU](https://www.realmcu.com/en/Account/Login) and give feedback.
+- If you have any issues or suggestions when using these documentations, please log in [RealMCU](https://www.realmcu.com/en/Account/Login) and give feedback.

 - If you find a bug or any error, you can directly submit a Pull Request on GitHub.